shehzadashiq/aws-bootcamp-cruddur-2023/journal/week3.md

 InvalidParameterException: Username cannot be of email format, since user pool is configured for email alias.
 ```

-This was because I had left the following option checked.
+This was because I had both username and email in the following option.
+Only email should have been checked,

-> Allow users to sign in with a preferred user name
+> Cognito user pool sign-in options

-## Cognito User Pool Options
+## Cognito User Pool Creation Options

+Everything else can be left as default.

 | Option | Value |
 | ----------- | ----------- |